Rabat, Malta

-Rabat (Ir-Rabat /mt/) is a town in the Western Region of Malta, with a population of 11,497 as of March 2014.
+Rabat (Ir-Rabat /mt/) is a town in the Western Region of Malta.
 It adjoins the ancient capital city of Mdina, and a north-western part of Rabat was in the Roman city of Melite until its medieval retrenchment.
+The population of Rabat was 12,329 in July 2024.
+This included 6,249 males and 6,080 females; 10,996 Maltese nationals and 1,333 foreign nationals.

 The Apostolic Nunciature of the Holy See to the Republic of Malta is seated in this village.
 The Local Council of Rabat is also the administrator of Baħrija.
 Parts of the films Munich and Black Eagle were shot in Rabat.
 In December 1999, Mtarfa was split from Rabat to form a separate Local Council by Act XXI, an amendment to the Local Council Act of 1993 (Act XV).
 In 2021, Rabat was transferred from the Northern Region to the newly-created Western Region as part of a reorganization of the regions of Malta.

 Etymology

 Rabat is an Arabic word which can mean "fortified town" or "suburb".
 The Arabic term Ribat refers to a small fortification to host military volunteers.